FeroxRev/Pokemon-Go-Rocket-API/README.md

 Interface to Pokémon Go Client

 **Read previous issues before opening a new one!
 Maybe your issue is already answered.
+Questions will be removed.

 ----------
 ### Usage Example